SJC dismissed 2017 complaint against me: Justice Bandial

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Supreme Court was Monday told that the presidential reference filed against the Supreme Court judge Justice Qazi Faez Isa was a coordinated attempt by the government and its ally to malign him in the media.
+ISLAMABAD: The Supreme Court was on Monday told that the presidential reference filed against the Supreme Court Judge Justice Qazi Faez Isa was a coordinated attempt by the government and its ally to malign him in the media.

 The other members of the bench were Justice Maqbool Baqir, Justice Manzoor Ahmed Malik, Justice Faisal Arab, Justice Mazhar Alam Khan Miankhel, Justice Sajjad Ali Shah, Justice Syed Mansoor Ali Shah, Justice Munib Akhtar, Justice Yahya Afridi and Justice Muhammad Qazi Amin Ahmed.